gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

     }
     ```

 Finally, we can see the mention of the `requirements.txt` file.
-You guessed it, it should reside in the root of the repository as well and contain the following:
+You guessed it, it should reside in the root of the repository as well.
+It should contain the following text:

 ``` text
 mkdocs-material[recommended,imaging]